kyleliaw-candoit/t-shirt/docs/company/AI-Operating-System.md

 - recommend products,
 - recommend branding,
 - recommend target customers,
-- estimate business attractiveness,
+- estimate overall business attractiveness,
-- decide whether the company should pursue a community.
+- decide whether the company should pursue an identity or community.

 These responsibilities belong to downstream roles.